Protect Your GatewayAPI Account Against Scammers

 Read more about how to set up IP whitelisting on the GatewayAPI platform here.

-Under your GatewayAPI settings, you have the option of setting up geo permissions, which can protect your account against misuse by ensuring that your account is only able to send SMS messages to enabled countries.
-Please also note that this feature is only applied to the REST API.
+In your GatewayAPI dashboard under settings, you have the option of setting up geo permissions, which can protect your account against misuse by ensuring that your account is only able to send SMS messages to enabled countries.
+Please note that this feature is only applied to the REST API.

 If it matches your SMS business case, you can choose to disallow all countries by default and then enable those countries that you are sending SMS traffic to.
 This is especially relevant for customers that manage SMS broadcasts themselves.